 With this problem in mind, I went ahead with presenting how Creedo study designs are specifically designed to bridge this abstraction-gap and meaningfully re-connect this formal domain to the natural-language/real-world domain of the applications.
 How do they achieve this?
 Mainly though the definition of Creedo Tasks, which are a representation of a real-world problem that provides suitable facets of it to entities living on both sides of the abstraction-gap: the participants of a study, on the one side, and the analysis system(s) under investigation, on the other.
 Namely, a Creedo Task consists of:

-• Human-readable instruction set of how and with what purpose to operate the data analysis system (capturing the natural language problem statement of the application more or less literally),
+- Human-readable instruction set of how and with what purpose to operate the data analysis system (capturing the natural language problem statement of the application more or less literally),

-• Formal definition of states of the analysis system, in which the task is considered solved (e.g., “three patterns have been found by the user”),
+- Formal definition of states of the analysis system, in which the task is considered solved (e.g., “three patterns have been found by the user”),

-Formal definition of what, in such a state, is exactly considered as the tangible result of the task (e.g., “all three patterns considered jointly as a pattern set”),
+Formal definition of what, in such a state, is exactly considered as the tangible result of the task (e.g., “all three patterns considered jointly as a pattern set”), - Formal metrics for the evaluation of these results along with potentially human-readable instructions of how to apply them.

 These tasks provide the context for running a study.
 Driven by the task instructions, participants operate a system until a solution state is reached.
 Creedo can then extract the results from these states and either evaluate them automatically or issue evaluation assignments to human evaluators based on the formal result metrics.
 Result evaluations can then be aggregated upwards to system performance metrics.
 This finally allows to compare different systems according to simple numeric quantities, and ultimately provide an extrinsic evaluation of a contribution as desired.
 That is, an evaluation that goes beyond the simplifying theoretical assumptions that have been posed initially to make solution development tractable and reach back to the original natural language problem statement.